gabops/ansible-role-cron/README.md

 2. `database-host-job`
 3. `from-playbook-job`

-The values defined in `cron_vars` will be added to both.
+The values defined in `cron_vars` will be added on both.

 License
 -------